NordicSemiconductor/asset-tracker-cloud-aws-js/features/FOTA.feature.md

 ## cancel the job

-When I execute "cancelJobExecution" of the AWS Iot SDK with
+When I execute `cancelJobExecution` of the AWS Iot SDK with

 ```json
 {